 In a great example of lyrical dissonance, this infectiously catchy tune contains very sad lyrics dealing with heartbreak and the pain of letting someone go who you wish you could have back.
 This attention to lyrics (at least the English ones) was new for ABBA.
 Bjorn Ulvaeus explained: "In the beginning lyrics were a sort of necessary evil for us, just something you had to have to sing, usually it was about looking out for a hookline and then building something around that.
 But by the third album, when my grasp of English had got much better because we'd traveled a lot, I began to think that it would be fun to say something as well, and that people would listen to what we sang."

-Owing to a Musician's Union ruling, ABBA were forced to perform the song live on the the Top Of The Pops when it hit #1, the only time they appeared live on the show.
+Owing to a Musician's Union ruling, ABBA were forced to perform the song live on Top Of The Pops when it hit #1, the only time they appeared live on the show.

 The catchy xylophone-like hook that sets up the song was played on a marimba, an instrument of African origin similar to the xylophone but with wooden bars.
 Benny found a marimba in the studio and began playing it to see what it sounded like.
 He liked the sound it made and began using it with a tick-tock effect.